AdwoaSerwah/QuizyPal/README.md

 ### Database Setup
 The data base will be set up with the docker.
 The init-scripts/grant_privileges.sh has been added to the docker-compose.yml to grant all privileges to the user created during the docker setup.

-**You can run the grant_privileges.sh again if it has not been set up automatically by:**
+You can run the grant_privileges.sh again if it has not been set up automatically by:
 ```bash
 ./grant_privileges.sh
 ```

 ### Database Population
 To add data to your database tables follow the steps below.
-**Access the running container where your application and its dependencies are installed:**
+Access the running container where your application and its dependencies are installed:
 ```bash
 docker exec -it quizypal_app bash
 ```

-**Then run the insert_data.py**:
+Then run the insert_data.py:
 ```bash
 ./insert_data.py
 ```
 **Note:**  You can change or add more to the insert_data.py but make sure at least one user's role is set to "admin" so you can send requests in the admin only routes.

-**You can access the MySQL database from within the container using to verify and query the data inserted**:
+You can access the MySQL database from within the container using to verify and query the data inserted:
 ```bash
 docker exec -it quizypal_db mysql -u root -p
 ```